qlurkin/aoc/2022/src/bin/day02/puzzle.md

 Both parts of this puzzle are complete!
 They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](/2022) and try another puzzle.
+At this point, all that is left is for you to [admire your Advent calendar](/2022).

 If you still want to see it, you can [get your puzzle input](2/input).